marcoBmota8/shap/CONTRIBUTING.md

 ## Setting up a local development environment

-To set up a local development environment
+To set up a local development environment:

 1. Fork the repository on Github to your user area.
 2. Clone the repository to your local environment: